Unraveling Responsiveness of Chained BFT Consensus with Network Delay: System Model and Metrics

 \subsection{System Model}

-We consider a system with $f$ Byzantine nodes among $n$ ($n\geq3f+1$) nodes by following existing chained BFT protocols~\cite{casper, hotstuffPODC, shi2019streamlined, fastHotStuff, malkhi2023HotStuff}.
+We consider a system with $f$ Byzantine nodes among $n$ ($n\geq3f+1$) nodes by following existing chained BFT protocols~\cite{casper, hotstuffPODC, fastHotStuff, malkhi2023HotStuff, NiuEBFT}.
 The Byzantine nodes can behave arbitrarily, while honest nodes always follow the consensus rules.
-We define $\alpha\!=\!f/n$ as the fraction of Byzantine nodes, with the remaining $1\!-\!\alpha$ representing the fraction of honest nodes.
-We assume a leader election mechanism in which the probability of electing a Byzantine leader is $\alpha$, with honest and Byzantine leaders proposing honest and adversarial blocks, respectively.
-We consider the worst-case situation where a single adversary controls all Byzantine nodes.
+We define $\alpha\!=\!f/n$ as the fraction of Byzantine nodes. \yu{In our framework, we model leader selection as an i.i.d.
+Bernoulli process, where each view elects an adversarial leader with probability $\alpha$.
+While production protocols typically use deterministic rotation, this stochastic abstraction keeps the MDP tractable and captures the steady-state impact of adversarial leaders.} \yt{In production protocols with deterministic rotation, a sequence-aware adversary may exploit the predictable leader schedule to plan attacks more effectively.
+Deterministic schedules may introduce additional sequence effects beyond scope of this abstraction. } \yu{Thus, our stochastic model should be interpreted as a tractable steady-state baseline under a fixed adversarial fraction.} We consider the worst-case situation where a single adversary controls all Byzantine nodes.
 The adversary attempts to degrade system performance (\ie, minimizing the chain growth and commitment rate introduced shortly) with optimal strategies.

-\bheading{Network model.} We assume a partially synchronous model by following previous work~\cite{niu2021performance, amiri2024bedrock, gramoli2023diablo, gai2021dissecting}, ensuring all honest nodes are in sync with the protocol's state after Global Stabilization Time (GST).
+\bheading{Network model.} We assume a partially synchronous model by following previous work~\cite{niu2021performance, amiri2024bedrock, gramoli2023diablo, gai2021dissecting, TC3}, ensuring all honest nodes are in sync with the protocol's state after Global Stabilization Time (GST).
 In particular, after GST, a message is guaranteed to be delivered within a known and bounded delay $\Delta$.
 This paper focuses on analyzing chained BFT protocols during network synchrony (\ie, after GST) as prior analysis or evaluation works~\cite{niu2021performance, amiri2024bedrock, gramoli2023diablo, gai2021dissecting}.
-We argue that during network asynchrony (\ie, before GST), the adversary can cause more damage to the performance by utilizing network partitions, however, our analysis during network synchrony already reveals many insights about the design.
+We argue that during network asynchrony~\cite{TC2} (\ie, before GST), the adversary can cause more damage to the performance by utilizing network partitions. {For example, an honest block may not be received by all honest nodes during asynchrony, which gives the adversary a chance to propose a block to override it.
+However, our analysis during network synchrony already reveals many insights about the design.
+Therefore, for simplicity and consistency with prior work, we focus on the synchronous setting and leave the asynchronous case to future work.}